intelops/external-docs/content/capten/1.0.0/3-setup/capten-ui/_index.en.md

 ### How to Access the UI?

-1. For a new user, register in the Intelops  UI to create a new account by signing up .
+1. For a new user, sign up on Intelops UI (https://alpha.intelops.app/)

-2. For an already registered user,just login with user credentials
+2. For existing user, login with user credentials

 ![Inteloops-Login-UI](./itelops-login-ui.png)

-3. After registering as a new user, popup screen will be displayed for creating organisation.
-Create organisation and assign the specific role.
+3. After login to Intelops UI, for new user, popup screen will be displayed for creating organisation.
+Create organisation and assign the roles, add cluster admin role to register new cluster

-Note:

-For registering the cluster in UI,cluster admin role is needed.

 ### Registering Controlplane cluster

 ![Capten-cluster-Registration](./cluster-register.png)

-1. Provide the cluster name and upload the certificates created when apps are deployed.
+1. Provide the cluster name and upload the client certificates created by Capten CLI.

-2. Follow this format for providing cluster agent endpoint
+2. Provide the cluster agent endpoint, Domainname configured in capten.yaml to be used for accessing the cluster

 ```bash
 https://captenagent.<domainname>
 ```

-For eg,if specific domain nam is provided ,consider as 'aws.eg.com',then cluster agent endpoint will be
+For example agent endpoint, if 'aws.eg.com' Domainname is configure in capten.yaml,

 ```bash
 https://captenagent.aws.eg.com